 By listening, and observing behaviour and general attitude, you will be able to identify the most suitable people for your business.

 This is the crucial part, so liaise with your consultant (if you are using one) before putting an offer together, as they may have some useful information from the candidate feedback.
 In a market where there is a lack of skilled people, you can pretty much guarantee your chosen candidate will have other options on the go, so it is best to move swiftly.

 - Don’t delay if you’ve made up your mind: it’s not fair to candidates, and these days good candidates are rarer than usual.
 It’s likely that any good candidate you are interviewing has been to at least one other interview – so if you’re sure about them, act fast!

-- When you call us to make the verbal offer, reiterate all the extras – holiday, pension, healthcare, parking, and plans for future training and development.
+- On making a verbal offer, reiterate all the extras – holiday, pension, healthcare, parking, and plans for future training and development.
 You would be amazed how much of a difference this can make if a candidate has been made two offers.

-- Once an offer is verbally accepted, we will send you the candidate’s personal contact details so that you can send out an offer letter and contract.
-These can be emailed or posted (whichever you prefer), but waste no time if you’re in a hurry, as candidates prefer to have these documents before resigning from their present role – in fact, we actually advise them to wait until receiving them.
+- Once an offer is verbally accepted, waste no time, email the formal offer, as candidates prefer to have these documents before resigning from their present role – in fact, we actually advise them to wait until receiving them.

 - When setting a start date, you are usually restricted by the candidate’s notice period – if you have a choice, get them on board ASAP!
 Leaving a gap between an offer and the start date could leave you open to the candidate receiving a counter-offer for another opportunity.